Caesar-github/mpv/DOCS/man/vo.rst

     ``--vo-image-outdir=<dirname>``
         Specify the directory to save the image files to (default: ``./``).

-``wayland`` (Wayland only)
-    Wayland shared memory video output as fallback for ``opengl``.

-    .. note:: This driver is for compatibility with systems that don't provide working OpenGL drivers.

-    The following global options are supported by this video output:

-    ``--vo-wayland-alpha``
-        Use a buffer format that supports videos and images with alpha information
-    ``--vo-wayland-rgb565``
-        Use RGB565 as buffer format.
-This format is implemented on most platforms, especially on embedded where it is far more efficient then RGB8888.
-    ``--vo-wayland-triple-buffering``
-        Use 3 buffers instead of 2.
-This can lead to more fluid playback, but uses more memory.

-``opengl-cb``
+``libmpv``
-    For use with libmpv direct OpenGL embedding; useless in any other contexts.
+    For use with libmpv direct embedding.
+As a special case, on OS X it is used like a normal VO within mpv (cocoa-cb).
+Otherwise useless in any other contexts.
-    (See ``<mpv/opengl_cb.h>``.)
+    (See ``<mpv/render.h>``.)

-    This also supports many of the options the ``opengl`` VO has.
+    This also supports many of the options the ``gpu`` VO has, depending on the backend.

 ``rpi`` (Raspberry Pi)
     Native video output on the Raspberry Pi using the MMAL API.

     This is deprecated.
-Use ``--vo=opengl`` instead, which is the default and provides the same functionality.
+Use ``--vo=gpu`` instead, which is the default and provides the same functionality.
 The ``rpi`` VO will be removed in mpv 0.23.0.
-Its functionality was folded into --vo=opengl, which now uses RPI hardware decoding by treating it as a hardware overlay (without applying GL filtering).
+Its functionality was folded into --vo=gpu, which now uses RPI hardware decoding by treating it as a hardware overlay (without applying GL filtering).
 Also to be changed in 0.23.0: the --fs flag will be reset to "no" by default (like on the other platforms).